wemmm/water-puzzle/README.md

 I was originally hoping to make this very interactive by making a graphical user interface in HMTL5 Canvas, which seems like a good platform for web apps and games, but my experience has shown that it's difficult to test.
 Although it wouldn't be impossible, I wasn't satisfied that I would be able to have a canvas app properly tested within the time constraints of this test.

 I set up Node and Express to serve the web page, then assembled the game logic via test driven development with Javascript and Jasmine.
-I created four different objects to keep responsibilities separate:
+I created three different objects to keep responsibilities separate:

-* Scales- understands win/lose states.
 * Three Litre Jug- understands capacity of the smaller vessel.
 * Five Litre Jug- understands capacity of the larger vessel.
 * Water Puzzle- understands movement of water between other objects.

-I then configured Mocha, Chai and Zombie so that I could run feature tests on the web app itself thanks to Zombie's headless browsing.
+I then configured Mocha, Chai and Zombie so that I could run feature tests on the web app itself thanks to Zombie's headless browsing, and created:

+* interface.js
+* timerLogic.js
+* styles.css

+These allowed me to create, style and add functionality to buttons on a user interface.
+Through the user interface, I was able to add win and lose states, plus a countdown timer.

+# Attributions

+The icons used to illustrate the scales and water vessels are made by [Freepik](https://www.flaticon.com/authors/freepik) from [FlatIcon](https://www.flaticon.com)